noncorpus/DnD5e/unbroken-circle/README.md

 * Nolan attunes to the scale of the forest dragon
 * We go throughout the tree and check out each nook.
 * We see large bugs, large grasshoppers
-* Nolan sees the winged creature he'd seen before (Moth) 80% up
+* Nolan sees the winged creature he'd seen before (Moth - Richard) 80% up
 * There is a flower on the moth's back
 * We get to the top and hit a wall of crystals.